Thinklab-SJTU/ThinkMatch/models/GANN/README.md

   year = {2020}
 }

-@unpublished{WangPAMIsub21,
+@article{WangPAMI23,
-  title={Robust Self-supervised Learning of Deep Graph Matching with Mixture of Modes}, author={Wang, Runzhong and Jiang, Shaofei and Yan, Junchi and Yang, Xiaokang}, note={submitted to IEEE Transactions of Pattern Analysis and Machine Intelligence}, year={2021}
+  title={Unsupervised Learning of Graph Matching With Mixture of Modes Via Discrepancy Minimization}, author={Wang, Runzhong and Yan, Junchi and Yang, Xiaokang}, journal={IEEE Transactions of Pattern Analysis and Machine Intelligence}, year={2023}
 }
 ```